PraveenMut/json_web_tokens/README.md

 ### Local storage login and logout system

 Context
-- The front end we'd like you to build upon is for the inspirational quote app.
+- The front end we'd like you to build upon is for an inspirational quote app.
 The quote app should allow users to register and login / logout.

 Challenge

 Completing this task will involve the following:
 - Storing the JWT in local storage so the user remains authenticated for further requests
+- When the token is received refreshing the page so that the user can click on a button to receive an inspirational quote from this api https://theysaidso.com/api/
+- You'll need to setup and API key to use the service
+- When a request is sent to access the quote from the API the token is sent via the headers so that the jwt verify method can be called
+- The page will then receive the quote response and the quote can be displayed